Cookie Settings

 What are the pros and cons of a self-drive budget safari?

 “Taking a self-drive budget safari has the advantage of including almost all of your expenses in one fee.
 Once your vehicle is paid for, campsite fees and food are both extremely cheap in Botswana.
 Petrol can, however, be expensive, as can the overall cost of rental vehicles.
-Whether it works out to be more expensive taking a self-drive safari, or going on an organized budget safari, will depend on how many of you are in the vehicle.
+Whether it works out to be more expensive to take a self-drive safari, or go on an organized budget safari, will depend on how many of you are in the vehicle.
 These pros and cons can be added to the more general advantages of the self-drive safari in Botswana.
 The most obvious of these is the freedom it gives.
 Unlike on an organized tour, you decide how long you stay at each wildlife sighting.
 You also decide where to go and when.
 However, many campsites are so popular that you’ll need to reserve these sites through your operator well in advance of your visit.
 While it can be a little nerve-wracking to set out alone into the bush, trails are generally easy to follow and excellent GPS programs help to guide your way.
 You’re also never too far from help if you take the necessary precaution of carrying a satellite phone.
-The result is a deep-Africa experience which simply cannot be replicated by any other means. ”
+The result is a deep-Africa experience that simply cannot be replicated by any other means.”

 3